 About AAFE: Asian Americans for Equality (AAFE) is a non-profit organization dedicated to enriching the lives of Asian Americans and all those who are in need.
 Founded in 1974 to advocate for equal rights, AAFE has transformed – in the past four decades – to become one of New York’s preeminent housing, social service and community development organizations.
 AAFE is committed to preserving affordable housing throughout New York and to providing new opportunities for the city’s diverse immigrant communities.
 To achieve our mission, AAFE provides education, financial assistance and training to empower people, small businesses and neighborhoods.
 Its research, advocacy and grassroots organizing initiatives help to shape government policy and to effect positive change.
 At its heart, AAFE embodies the hopes and dreams of New York’s many vibrant immigrant communities, and helps turn those dreams into reality.

-How to Apply: Please email cover letter with salary expectations, and a resume in PDF format, indicating “Housing Counselor” in the subject line by December 31, 2018 to email@example.com.
+How to Apply: Please email cover letter with salary expectations, and a resume in PDF format, indicating “Housing Counselor” in the subject line to firstname.lastname@example.org.

 No phone calls, please.

 Asian Americans for Equality is an equal opportunity employer (EOE).